 On November 28, 1929 Berry Gordy was born at Detroit's Harper Hospital.
-Gordy was the seventh child born to Berry and Bertha Gordy.
-The Gordys an ambitious middle-class family with roots in Georgia farming and retailing..
-The family moved to Detroit in the 1922 with their first three children.
-It was here that they established a successful painting and construction business that allowed the family to purchase a commercial building on the corner of St. Antoine and Farnsworth.
-Berry Gordy Sr. also opened the Booker T. Washington grocery store and from which he instilled the values of frugality, discipline, family unity and hard work that were so dear to Booker T. Washington.
+Gprdy was the seventh child born to Berry and Bertha Gordy/ The Gordys were an ambitious middle class with roots in Georgia farming and retailing.
+The family moved to Detroit in 1922 with their first three children.
+It was here that they established a successful construction and painting busines. that allowed the family to purchase a commercial building on the corner of St. Antione and Farnsworth Bery Gordy Sr also opened the Booker T. Washington grocery store From it he instilled the values of frugality, disciplne family unity and hard work that were so dear to Booker T. Washington.
 After studying business in college, Bertha co-founded the Friendship Mutual Life Insurance Company.

-Berry Gordy dropped out of school in the eleventh grade to become a professional boxer.
-At one time he even fought on the same card with the Brown Bomber Joe Louis at Detroit's Olympia Stadium.
-He ended a his respectable career as a featherweight in 1950.
-After serving in the Army in Korea from 1951 -1953 his love for jazz caused him to open up the 3-D Record Mart - House of Jazz.
-To obsessed with his own love of Jazz, Berry was to stubborn to stock the Blues records the neighborhood craved.
-So in 1955 the store went bankrupt and was forced to close.
+Gordy Dropped out of school in the eleventh grad to become a profesional boxer.
+At one time he even fought on the same card as the Brown Bomber Joe Lewis at Dtroit's Olympia Stadium.
+He ended a repectable career as a featherweight in 1950.
+After serving in the army in Korea from 1951 -1953 his love of jazz caused him to open the 3-D Record Mart House of Jazz.
+Obsessed with his love of jazz, gordy was to stubborn to stock the blues records that the neighborhood

-Berry married married Thelma Coleman and quickly had three children.
-It was after the closing of the record store that Gordy went to work on the assembly line at Ford's Lincoln-Mercury plant.
-By 1957, he had quit that job to become a professional songwriter.
+Berry married Thelma Crawford and quickly had three children.
+It was after closing the store that Gordy went to work on the assembly line at the ford Lincoln-Mercury plant By 1957 he had quit that job to become a profesional songwriter.

 Berry and Raynoma Gordy

-In late 1957, Gordy had his first success with "Reet Petite," which was recorded by Detroit born Jackie Wilson, who had replaced Clyde McPhatter as lead singer of the Dominoes.
+In late 1957, Gordy had his first success with "Reet Petite" which was recorded by Detroit born Jackie Wilson who had at one time replaced Clyde McPhatter as lead singer of the Dominoes.
+The next year he wrote "Lonely Teardrops" for Wilson.57, Gordy had his first success with "Reet Petite," which was recorded by Detroit born o had replaced Clyde McPhatter as lead singer of the Dominoes.
 The next year he wrote "Lonely Teardrops" for Wilson.